(October 1, 2012- September 30, 2013)

 Reading Promotion Partners/State Centers for the Book

-The annual “idea exchange” for national reading promotion partners took place on March 6.
-More than 45 organizations participated.
-Representatives of 35 states participated in the April 23-24 annual “idea exchange” for affiliated State Centers for the Book.
+The annual “idea exchange” for national reading promotion partners took place on March 4-5.
+More than 40 organizations participated.
+Representatives of 35 states participated in the May 6-7 annual “idea exchange” for affiliated State Centers for the Book.
 Every three years, a State Center must apply to the Center for the Book in the Library of Congress to renew its status.

 Letters About Literature